 Northern Georgia Has Beautiful Mountains

-In northern Georgia, you never really get those terrible winter temperatures come March.
+RV camping in Georgia, you never really get those terrible winter temperatures come March.
 The average high for March-May is about 70 degrees with a low in the mid-40s.
 That makes it perfect for camping, hiking, fishing, and just getting out of the house.

 Alabama Has Mountains Too

 Believe it or not, the Appalachian foothills stretch all the way to Alabama.
 Fort Payne, Alabama is a great place to enjoy a week or two of your time.
 The nearby Lookout Mountain and Desoto State park are great places to enjoy the outdoors.
 See more RV camping in Alabama.

 North Carolina and Tennessee Know How To Share